PanJiaChen/vue-element-admin-site/docs/guide/essentials/router-and-nav.md

 // so that it will ignore the previously defined rules and always show the root route
 alwaysShow: true

 // set router name.
-It must be setted，in order to avoid problems with <keep-alive>.
+It must be set，in order to avoid problems with <keep-alive>.
 name: 'router-name'

 meta: {